bvavra/MIDI_Accordion/midi-playback.md

 #### Virtual MIDI port software

 A virtual MIDI port is used in lieu of a physical USB port to tell the computer that MIDI data from an internal program can be used with MIDI output software.
 Luckily for OSX and Linux users, this is already built into the operating system and can be used with some configuration (see [OSX instructions](http://feelyoursound.com/setup-midi-os-x/), [Linux (Debian/Ubuntu) instructions](https://ubuntuforums.org/showthread.php?t=1445186)).
-Windows users are not as fortunate, however, will have to install third party virtual MIDI port software.
+Windows users are not as fortunate, however, and will have to install third party virtual MIDI port software.
 Here are some options for Windows users:

 - [LoopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html)
 - [LoopBe1](http://nerds.de/en/loopbe1.html)

-I decided to go with LoopMIDI because I liked having the communication display telling me it's actually receiving data.
+I decided to go with LoopMIDI because I liked having the communication display telling me when it's receiving data.
+It's also capable of creating multiple MIDI ports, which is not necessary for this project, but it could open the door for future work involving multiple MIDI inputs.

 #### Virtual MIDI Controller/Playback Software

 Any virtual MIDI controller will get the job done, so you can pick your favorite.
-[Logic (Mac)](http://www.apple.com/logic-pro/) and [Reason (Mac, Windows)](https://www.propellerheads.se/reason) are two popular options.
+[Logic (Mac)](http://www.apple.com/logic-pro/) and [Reason (Mac, Windows)](https://www.propellerheads.se/reason) are two popular options, but there are many others.
 I'll be using Reason for my final project; it's overqualified for the job, but it offers a wide variety of high quality sounds with practically limitless configuration ability.

 If you don't have a virtual MIDI controller program and don't want to shell out the money for a high-end [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation), I recommend using [Virtual MIDI Piano Keyboard (VMPK)](http://vmpk.sourceforge.net/) which is free, compatible with Windows/Mac/Linux, and comes with the FluidSynth MIDI OUT driver which, for Windows users, is vastly superior to Microsoft GS Wavetable Synth in both sound quality and response time.